AngelCasillas01/Maps-Xml/README.md

 # How to Download
 - To download click right where it says: "Dowload ZIP" When it downloaded you can open the .ZIP file and enter into folders for the maps.

+# Pull requests
+- Make sure your pull request have only 1 commit.
+- Make sure that if you are closing an issue with the pull request, please refer the issue on it.
+- If a pull request was closed, don't submit it again, will be closed.